Maykonn/jwt-go-validation/README.md

-# jwt-go-validation
-Validates JWT - JSON Web Tokens in Go (golang)
+# JWT Go - Validation
+This package wraps the jwt-go validation api in a more readable way.

+## How to Use
+You can see the test file in /test directory